Work

 Physical Signs

-Chronic fatigue that rest does not relieve, headaches, gastrointestinal problems, weakened immunity (catching colds more easily), and insomnia.
-When these physical symptoms persist without a clear medical cause, burnout may be the reason.
+Chronic fatigue (not relieved by rest), headaches, gastrointestinal issues, weakened immunity (catching colds frequently), and insomnia.
+When these physical symptoms persist without clear medical cause, burnout is a possibility.

 Psychological Signs

-Loss of motivation for work, a sense of emptiness ("What am I even doing this for?"), lack of empathy toward colleagues or clients, disproportionate anger over minor things, and intense Sunday-evening dread.
+Loss of motivation for work, a sense of emptiness wondering "what am I doing this for," lack of empathy toward colleagues and clients, excessive anger over minor things, and intense Sunday evening dread.
 (Books on burnout can deepen your understanding)

 Behavioral Signs

-Increased tardiness and absenteeism, declining work quality, reliance on alcohol or food, social withdrawal, and loss of interest in hobbies.
+Increased tardiness and absences, declining work quality, dependence on alcohol or food, avoidance of social interaction, and loss of interest in hobbies.

 Steps to Recovery